HOMEOUR BLOGThe Road to Professional Translation: Translation Methods

 This should ideally be done for a few hours or overnight.
 Take your pet for a walk, or sleep.
 Refresh your mind.

-The goal here is to clear the mind in order to perform a more efficient and effective fifth and final step!
+The goal here is to clear the mind in order to perform the fifth and final step more efficiently and effectively!

 5- Refine